dash1123/git_learning/README.md

 This project to just to learn GIT and git-commands.

 This is the second change that has been done in the github UI.

+This is the third change from the UI.